ShubhiNigam29/CSE-524-Google-Docs-Chrome-Extension/README.md

 b) popup.html - This file is extension UI.
 It defines extension's look and feel.
 It also contains the underlying JS redirection point.

 c) popup.js - As soon as the extension button is clicked, this file is used to inject the script in the current tab where Google Docs is opened.
-This script will have the function for mouse click simulation.
+This injected script will have the function for mouse click simulation.

 d) content_script.js - This file contains the code for the mouse click simulation function.
 It searches for the corresponding button in Google Docs document and click it.